moonbeam-foundation/moonbeam/README.md

 ### Code style

-Moonbeam is following the [substrate code style](https://openethereum.github.io/wiki/Substrate-Style-Guide)
+Moonbeam is following the [Substrate code style](https://github.com/paritytech/substrate/blob/master/docs/STYLE_GUIDE.md)
 We provide a [.editorconfig](.editorconfig) (*compatible with VSCode using RLS*)